Non-Negative Bregman Divergence Minimization for Deep Direct Density Ratio Estimation: Experiments

 Next, we investigate the sensitivity of D3RE to the hyperparameter $C$.
-We use nnBR-LSIF and nnBR-PU as in Section~\ref{sec:comp_nenn}, but var the hyperparameter $C$ in $\{1/5, 1/2, 2/3\}$.
-The other settings remain unchanged from the previous section.
-These results are shown in Figure~\ref{fig:numerical_exp2} in Appendix~\ref{appdx:sec:exp_image_data}.
-For $\overline{R}=2.0$, the estimator show a better performance when $1/C$ is close to $2.0$.
+We choose $C$ from $\{1/1.2, 1/1.5, 1/2.0.
+1/3.0, 1/5.0\}$.
+The other settings remain unchanged from the previous experiment, where the exact upper bound $\overline{R}$ is $2.0$.
+The results are shown on the right-hand side of Figure~\ref{fig:numerical_exp1}.
+While estimators with $1/C \simeq 2.0$ show a superior performance, the method is robust to the choice of $C$ to a certain extent.
+Additional experimental results are reported in Appendix~\ref{appdx:sec:exp_image_data}.